Journal of Samuel Kiechel

 London Bridge, 1616

-New Fish Street, 1598
+New Fish Street and the fish market, 1598

-Lombard Street was named after the Italian merchants and bankers who were permitted to settle there in the late Middle Ages.
-The street remained a hub of commercial activity in the sixteenth century and was close to the Royal Exchange on Cornhill Street.
+After crossing Eastcheap, New Fish Street became Gracechurch Street.
+Kiechel would have continued along it until he reached St. Benet Gracechurch on the right side.
+There, he would have turned left onto Lombard Street, named after the Italian merchants and bankers who were allowed to settle there in the late Middle Ages.
+The street remained a centre of commercial activity in the sixteenth century with the Royal Exchange and Leadenhall Market on Cornhill Street only a short distance away.

 Royal Exchange, 1569